Web Privacy Statement

 This privacy statement covers all websites that include ‘bournemouth.gov.uk’ in the address

-When you use these websites you are agreeing to this statement, and any additional statements on individual pages within those sites.
+When you use these websites you agree to this statement and any additional statements on individual pages within those sites.

 As a registered Data Controller, we will process your personal data and information in accordance with the Data Protection Act 1998.
 For more information about data protection see the Independent Commissioner's Office.

 If you have any queries about the Data Protection Act 1998 or the Freedom of Information Act 2000, email us with your questions.

 Respecting your privacy

 We respect your privacy.
 Information you provide, or that is gathered automatically, helps us monitor our service provision.
 We aim to provide the services you are entitled to as a resident of Bournemouth or visitor to our website.

 We treat incoming emails and forms in the same way as other communications we receive.

 Emails sent through the internet may not be secure.
 They could be intercepted and read by someone else.
 Please consider this before you send personal or sensitive information by email.

 Our secure-server software ‘encrypts’ all your personal information.
 This includes your name and address, and credit or debit card numbers if you make an online payment.
 This means your information is converted to bits of code that is unreadable to other people, websites or organisations.
 We translate the code back into information for our use.
 If you make an online payment, we transmit the entire credit or debit card number to the appropriate card company.

 We may occasionally request proof of identity before we give you personal information.
 For example, if you register for a customer account.